lindemann-co/einstein-cv-template/README.md

 ML

-[^1]: Still, if you are new to LaTeX and want to give it a try, I recommend using [Overleaf](https://www.overleaf.com) with a free plan.
-This CV template is available in [Overleaf's public gallery](https://www.overleaf.com/latex/templates?q=CV+einstein) among many other templates I drew inspiration from.
+[^1]: If you don't know what LaTeX is, then you should probably not invest your time learning it now in the middle of your job search.
+However, if want to give it a try, I recommend using [Overleaf](https://www.overleaf.com) which offers a very decent user experience even with their free plan.
+Actually, this CV template is available in [Overleaf's public gallery](https://www.overleaf.com/latex/templates?q=CV+einstein) among many other templates I drew inspiration from.